dbelwood/event-router/README.md

 * Can filter/transform incoming data and create 1-n new copies of the event and publish to 1-m topics
 * Should log their processing metrics to a monitoring topic(s)

-#### Event Router operations
+#### Router operations

-* `transformEvent` - turn incoming event data structure into 0-n new data structures
+* Validation Function - validates incoming events for correctness
-* `publishEvents` - publish 1-n new/existing events
+* Transformation Function - turn incoming event data structure into 0-n new data structures
-* `handleBadEvent` - put event on bad event topic for this router and do any cleaning necessary
+* HandleInvalidEventFunction - put event on bad event topic for this router and do any cleaning necessary
-* `handleProcessingError` - reset offset to re-process incoming message
+*  - reset offset to re-process incoming message

 ### Event Consumers